sdthaker/SenecaCollege-BTP100/README.md

 ### First Semester

-IPC144: Intro to Programing using C
+BTP100: Intro to PrograMming using C

 ### Second Semester